QMCSoftware/MATH565Fall2025/pages/project.md

    1. Your `qmcpy` feature, along with a blog illustrating it.
 Teams of two will have 30-minute presentations (+10 minutes for question & answer).
 T

 - The oral presentations will be scheduled on November 24–25, 2025.
 If they wish, oﬀ-site students will prepare written reports of 10–15 pages instead that are due 11/25/25.
+Go to [this link](https://outlook.office.com/book/MATH565ProjectPresentations@iit0.onmicrosoft.com/s/Q3aTeb4fdUWzMhhk7ZMriQ2?ismsaljsauthenabled) to choose one timeslot to present _before November 12_.
 -  Each student will observe and assess two other presentations.
+The booking link for choosing presentation times will be up a couple of weeks before the presentations.

 ### Guidelines
 - **Article Reviews.** These must cover topics not already covered in lecture.
 In general, articles must